District Facts

 • Provided through standard and advanced programs including Programs of Choice, Dual Enrollment and/or St. Johns Virtual Instruction

-• VyStar Academy of Business – an academic and internship program for students exploring career opportunities within financial service and entrepreneurship
+• VyStar Academy of Business – An academic and internship program for students exploring career opportunities within financial service and entrepreneurship.

 • The Stellar Academy of Engineering – a STEM program that offers students a broad base of knowledge, skills and experience in drafting and design technology